 Dry as a Desert

 Many of us with RA have other challenges to contend with that are not always so overtly related to the disease.
 One of those is dryness.
-I mean dryness of every orifice, follicle and organ in our bodies!
-For some of us it develops into Sjogrens Syndrome but for some it simply means ongoing, miserable dryness.
+I mean dryness of every orifice, follicle, and organ in our bodies!
+For some of us, it develops into Sjogren's syndrome.
+But for some, it simply means ongoing, miserable dryness.

-Sjögren’s (pronounced SHOW-grins) syndrome is a chronic autoimmune inflammatory disease in which moisture-producing glands are damaged, significantly decreasing the quantity and quality of saliva and tears.
+Sjogren's (pronounced SHOW-grins) syndrome is a chronic autoimmune inflammatory disease in which moisture-producing glands are damaged, significantly decreasing the quantity and quality of saliva and tears.
 The disease was first identified by a Swedish physician, Henrik Sjögren, in 1933.
-The hallmark symptoms are dry eyes, dry mouth, fatigue and joint pain but Sjögren’s may cause dysfunction of other organs.
+The hallmark symptoms are dry eyes, dry mouth, fatigue, and joint pain but Sjögren’s may cause dysfunction of other organs.

-My case is not that extreme, so I can use artificial tears, lots of heavy duty moisturizers, and saliva producing hard (sugar free) candy to counter the symptoms.
-For many, however, it takes more intense treatments and medications but just as with RA, the best approach should be personalized to each patient's needs and situation.
+My case is not that extreme, so I can use artificial tears, lots of heavy-duty moisturizers, and saliva producing hard (sugar-free) candy to counter the symptoms.
+For many, however, it takes more intense treatments and medications.
+But just as with RA, the best approach should be personalized to each patient's needs and situation.

 Dry eyes are not only annoying but can be quite painful.
 We all know that feeling of sand in our eyes and it is horribly uncomfortable.
 I keep lubricating drops with me AT ALL TIMES.
 I never know for sure when it might rear its ugly head and so I keep them nearby.
 I have a pattern of using them first thing in the morning and right before bed every day.
 Then I use them in between as needed.

 Dealing with dryness is tough but you can find respite and relief if you take the time to develop an action plan.